 How To Check on VA Travel Pay

 You might also want to know how to check on VA travel pay after you’ve filed your claim.
 You can visit your account for VA travel pay online to check on the status of your payment or call your local beneficiary office.
-There’s also a toll-free VA travel pay phone number that you can call from Monday through Friday from 8:00 a.m. to 8:00 p.m.
-ET at 1 (855) 574-7292 (TTY: 711) for any VA travel pay problems.

-Once your VA travel pay has been approved, it will be automatically deposited through your bank account via an electronic funds transfer (EFT), and there will be no need for further action from you.
+Once your VA travel pay reimbursement has been approved, it will be automatically deposited through your bank account via an electronic funds transfer (EFT), and there will be no need for further action from you.